JavaModule/android-studio-config/README.md

 # Android Studio - Configs
 This are the configurations that I've been using on my daily work.
-If you decide to use this Android Studio settings you sould know that some preference settings has been turned on.
+If you decide to use this Android Studio settings you should know that some preference settings has been turned on.
 I also use a different color theme and over the time I started to use some plugins so, take a look in the preview image and in the list down below to checkout what settings has been changed.